 Bread was the main course for Jesus’ last supper.
 Bread has existed since the beginning of time – for obvious reasons.
 Its cheap, easy to make and made the right way – some of the most delicious thing you can put in your mouth.

-In 2009 when we arrived in Kathmandu we realized that not only was good quality bread impossible to get – the lousy bread available was so expensive that we had to come up with a solution.
-Not only is breakfast the most important meal of the day.
-And after coffee – bread is the single most important item: and it has to be plentiful.
+Back in 2009, when we opened Tings in Kathmandu, we discovered that good bread was almost impossible to find – and the bad bread that did exist was expensive.
+For us, that was a problem.
+Breakfast is the most important meal of the day, and after coffee, bread is the single most important item – and it has to be generous and plentiful.

-You can get wheat flour almost all over the world – also in Nepal.
-So since I have made bread my whole life, it took me less than an hour to find decent local flour, instant yeast and teach our Nepalese & Tibetan kids (from a hundred years old rice culture) to make Northern European quality wheat bread.
+Wheat flour is available almost everywhere – even in Nepal.
+I’ve been baking my whole life, so it took me less than an hour to find decent local flour and instant yeast, and to teach our Nepalese and Tibetan team (with a hundred‑year rice culture behind them) how to make northern European‑style wheat bread.

 Farinhas Paulina Hortas is worth a visit – especially if you travel with kids.

-We don’t mind sharing their contact informations.
-We actually suggest guests with kids who wants to do something different to visit them.
-You can read about it here.
+We’re happy to share their contact details.
+In fact, we even suggest that guests with kids who want to do something different take a day trip to visit them.
+We’ve written about that flour‑hunting adventure here.

-Bread is really nothing special – especially not if you have been doing your own for a lifetime and every morning for the last 15 years.
+Bread is not magic.
+Especially if you’ve been baking your own all your life – and every morning for more than 15 years.

 The bread we bake in the morning is started up the previous morning 24 hrs before.
 But the total hands-on-time is a maximum 15 minutes for one to three breads at a time.